Niklus/you-tube/readme.md

 ### Script tag

-- Put a script tag similar to this `<script type="module" src="https://unpkg.com/you-tube@0.1.1/dist/you-tube/you-tube.esm.js"></script>` in the head of your index.html
-- Then you can use the element anywhere in your template, JSX, html etc
-- Remember to add type="module" on your script tag as shown above

-### Node Modules

-- Run `npm install you-tube --save`
-- Put a script tag similar to this `<script type="module" src="node_modules/you-tube/dist/you-tube/you-tube.esm.js"></script>` in the head of your index.html
+- Put a script tag similar to this `<script type="module" src="https://unpkg.com/you-tube@0.1.2/dist/you-tube/you-tube.esm.js"></script>` in the head of your index.html as shown above
 - Then you can use the element anywhere in your template, JSX, html etc
 - Remember to add type="module" on your script tag as shown above